Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/the-space-operations.markdown

 # Simpler API

-The `GigaSpace` interface provides a simpler space API by utilizing Java 5 generics, and allowing sensible defaults.
-Here are some examples of the space operations as defined within `GigaSpace`:
+The `GigaSpace` interface provides a simpler Space API by utilizing Java 5 generics, and allowing sensible defaults.
+Here are some examples of the Space operations as defined within `GigaSpace`:

 ```java